Cast Metal Cookware Toys

 In online auctions, you'll often see diminutive pieces of brand name cast metal cookware described as "salesmen's samples".
-While it's possible they may have been used as such, in reality they were produced as toys for children in the late 1800s and early to mid-1900s.
+While it's possible they may have been used as such, in reality they were specifically produced as toys for children in the late 1800s and early to mid-1900s.
+Catalogs and advertising of the era as well as the marked containers confirm the original purpose.
 Originally sold often in sets of multiple pieces, they are, pound for pound, some of the most valuable vintage cast collectibles.

 Click on any icon for a gallery of photos.